haooxin/Handbooks/proxmox/change_hostname.md

 ```
 mv /etc/pve/nodes/old-hostname/qemu-server/100.conf /etc/pve/nodes/new-hostname/qemu-server/
 ```
-And make sure that the old hostname (old-hostname) node is deleted from the Proxmox dashboard.
+And make sure that the **old hostname** node is deleted from the Proxmox dashboard.
 You can also delete the unnecessary nodes in the /etc/pve/nodes/old-hostname folder.

 ### Solution II:

 Changing the hostname of a Proxmox node finds a bit harder than changing the hostname of your typical Linux machine.
 However, you can follow the below simple steps to change the hostname.

 First, change the hostname as you would do on any Debian-based machine.
 ```
 hostnamectl set-hostname NEW-HOSTNAME